THE CFOS FOUNDATION BOARD

 Robin Rothe

 When asked, Robin defines her professional career in three segments, all of which were centered around vulnerable children.
 Robin received her undergraduate and master’s in special education from Bloomsburg University and Mansfield University in Pennsylvania.
-The first phase of Robin’s career phase covered eleven years in teaching and administration in the public schools of Pennsylvania and New Jersey.
-During her time in New Jersey, Robin was on the Board of Directors of The ARC of Morris County, New Jersey where she created a summer program for young children with special needs.
+The first phase of Robin’s career phase covered eleven years in teaching and administration in the public schools of Pennsylvania and New Jersey, where she created a summer program for young children with special needs.
 She was also an adjunct instructor of special education at Centenary College in Hackettstown, New Jersey.

-Retiring from educational publishing after sixteen years when the company was sold to the Tribune Company, Robin’s interests led her in to philanthropy and the nonprofit sector.
+After retiring from publishing, Robin’s interests led her in to philanthropy and the nonprofit sector.
 She returned to graduate school at Seattle University for a second Masters in Non-Profit Leadership.
 Robin held a management position with a private charitable foundation and became involved with several non-profits serving vulnerable children.
-For nine years, Robin was a partner of Social Venture Partners, a member of Philanthropy Northwest, and was a volunteer for Hopelink for six years.
-While a resident of Mill Creek, she served on the Arts Advisory Council for the city of Mill Creek.
+For nine years, Robin was a partner at Social Venture Partners, a member of Philanthropy Northwest, and a volunteer for Hopelink for six years.

-Robin has lived in the Pacific Northwest for 28 years and resident of Kirkland, Washington.
+Robin has lived in the Pacific Northwest for 28 years and is a resident of Kirkland, Washington.